-The Company's directors, officers, employees and consultants are subject to the Company's insider trading policy, which generally prohibits the purchase, sale or trade of the Company's securities with the knowledge of material nonpublic information.
-In addition, the Company's insider trading policy also prohibits short sales, transactions in derivatives, and hedging of the Company's securities by its directors, executive officers, employees and consultants and prohibits pledging of the Company's securities by them.
+The Company's directors, officers, employees and consultants are subject to the Company's insider trading policy, which is reasonably designed to promote compliance with insider trading laws, rules and regulations, and the listing standards applicable to the Company.
+The insider trading policy generally prohibits the purchase, sale or trade of the Company's securities with the knowledge of material nonpublic information.
+Further, the Company's directors and officers and certain of its employees and consultants are prohibited from trading in the Company's securities during quarterly blackout periods, and the Company's directors, officers, employees and designated consultants must obtain prior written approval before engaging in any trades of our securities.

+In addition, the Company's insider trading policy prohibits short-term trading, short sales, transactions in derivatives of, and hedging of the Company's securities by its directors, executive officers, employees and designated consultants, and prohibits pledging of the Company's securities by them.